If your house and possessions are being sold to pay your debts

 If you owe someone money (a creditor), they might be able to make you sell your home or stop you selling your home.
 The powers a creditor has depends on what your debt is for.

-When the debt is for a mortgage or loan secured on the home
+If your debt is for a mortgage

-When the debt is not for a mortgage
+If your debt isn't for a mortgage

 There are very strict rules about what possessions can be sold to pay off your debts.
 The process is called attachment.

 - an interim attachment

 If your creditor takes legal action using an attachment, you should take the following two steps.